ayoisaiah/ayoisaiah.github.io/_posts/2016-05-30-simon-game.md

 Truth be told, I took this idea from the Simon Game app on my phone which was setup in a similar manner.
 However, to make the buttons really standout, I made them sport a clicking effect using CSS transitions and transforms.

-The next issue was getting the app to play a unique tone when each button is pressed.
-Free Code Camp provided links to mp3 files that could be used which was really thoughtful so I just used those.
+One thing I had to deal with was getting the app to play a unique tone when each button is pressed.
+Free Code Camp provided links to mp3 files that could be used which was really helpful so I just used those.

 As I have never attempted to play audio files in a web browser, I had to search Stack Overflow to find a way of doing this and specifically how to play the sound on button press.
 The [solution I found](https://stackoverflow.com/questions/18826147/javascript-audio-play-on-click) seemed a pretty neat way of doing it so I simply modified the code to make it work for my situation.